kodexkate/aws-bootcamp-cruddur-2023/journal/week5.md

 # Week 5 — DynamoDB and Serverless Caching

-## DynamoDB Bash Scripts for this week
+## DynamoDB shell commands for this week

    [`schema-load`]: this creates a table in my `dynamodb-local db`